Cloufield/gwaslab/docs/visualization_regional.md

 Gene track can be customized using user-provided GTF files.

 - `gtf_path`: your GTF path
-- `gtf_chr_dict`: a dictionary converting chr numbers in sumstats to chr strings in GTF
+- `gtf_chr_dict`: (optional) a dictionary converting chr numbers in sumstats to chr strings in GTF.
+If not provided, ChromosomeMapper will automatically detect and convert chromosome formats.
 - `gtf_gene_name`: GTF field that will be used as names for genes

 !!! example